krakphp/mw/doc/api.rst

     Composes the stack into a handler.
 Generator getEntries()
     Yields the raw stack entries in the order they were added.
+MwStack withContext(Context $ctx)
+    Creates a clone of the current stack with an updated context MwStack withLinkClass($class)
+    Creates a clone of the current stack with an updated link class MwStack withEntries($entries)
+    Creates a clone of the current stack with updated entries.
 MwStack static createFromEntries($name, $entries)
     Creates a stack with a set of entries. ``mw\stack`` internally calls this.